There are two aspects of starting a blog :

 Do not try to imitate or inhabit a style that pleases potential buyers or your favorite writer.

 Focus on understanding your prospective buyer.
 Define them as a persona.
 Put a picture in your mind.

 It can be a semi-fictional character based on extensive research, market research, and data on your ideal customer.

 Personalize them with their motivations and their emotional preferences as well.

-Use the polls, questionnaires, surveys or even conversations to bring the persona of your ideal customer into reality.
+Use polls, questionnaires, surveys, or even conversations to bring the persona of your ideal customer into reality.

 Deciding Your Voice